metabase/metabase/docs/enterprise-guide/authenticating-with-jwt.md

 PKCE stands for Proof Key for Code Exchange, and it's a way to extend the Authorization Code Flow to incorporate random keys generated on demand.

+## Typical flow for a JWT-based SSO interaction with Metabase

+Assuming your site is localhost serving on port 3000:

+1. Person attempts to view a question, e.g., `http://localhost:3000/question/1-superb-question`.
+2. If the person isn't logged in Metabase redirects them to `http://localhost:3000/auth/sso`.
+3. Retaining the original `/question/1-superb-question` URI, Metabase redirects the person to the SSO provider (this application).
+4. Person logs in using the basic form.
+5. Person is redirected back to `http://localhost:3000/auth/sso` with their JSON Web Token and the original `/question/1-superb-question` URI.
+6. Metabase verifies the JSON Web Token, logs the person in, then redirects the person to their original destination, `/question/1-superb-question`.

 ## Enabling JWT authentication

 First, navigate to the Settings section of the Admin area, then click on the Authentication tab.
 Click the `Configure` button in the JWT section of this page, and you'll see this form: